Choropampa District

 Choropampa District is one of nineteen districts of the Chota Province, Peru.
-It is located in the Northern Peruvian highlands and renowned for its gold reserves, with South Americas largest goldmine operations.
+It is located in the Northern Peruvian highlands and renowned for its gold reserves, with South America's largest goldmine operations.

 An elemental mercury spill occurred in June 2000 along a road that passed through the three villages Choropampa, Magdalena and San Juan from a truck contracted by Yanacocha mining; the Compliance/Advisor Ombudsman of the International Finance Corporation /Multilateral Investment Guarantee Agency investigated, as described in the 2006 exit report.